IBM/ibm-cloud-functions-data-processing-cloudant/README.md

 Copy `template.local.env` to a new file named `local.env` and update the `CLOUDANT_INSTANCE` value to reflect the name of the Cloudant service instance above.

-Then set the `CLOUDANT_USERNAMENAME` and `CLOUDANT_PASSWORDWORD` values based on the service credentials for the service.
+Then set the `CLOUDANT_USERNAME` and `CLOUDANT_PASSWORD` values based on the service credentials for the service.

 Log into the Cloudant web console and create a database, such as `cats`.
 Set the database name in the `CLOUDANT_DATABASE` variable.